darwinai/pl-covidnet/README.rst

 Abstract
 --------

-Plugin to ChRIS for covidnet functionalities
+A ChRIS plugin to do predictive analysis on chest x-ray for COVID-19 diagnostics.

 Synopsis